ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 categories: [keyboards, 3dprinting]
 ---

-The first step was to 3d printing a case.
-I tried a few but ended up going with [this](https://www.thingiverse.com/thing:2886662), the most popular design on Thingiverse.
-I really wanted [this other one](https://www.thingiverse.com/thing:3825752) to work, but the 3d printed top plate for that guy flexed a little too much for my liking.
+The first step was to 3d print a case.
+I tested a few and ended up going with [this](https://www.thingiverse.com/thing:2886662), the most popular design on Thingiverse.
+I really wanted [this other one](https://www.thingiverse.com/thing:3825752) to work because I think it looked better, but the 3d printed top plate for that guy flexed a little too much for my liking.
 The one I went with is think and heavy (printed at 50% infill).

 ![](/images/redox-case.jpg)